 Has Goodwill Accounting Gone Bad?

 Prior to SFAS 142, goodwill was subject to periodic amortization and a recoverability-based impairment test.
-SFAS 142 eliminates periodic amortization and imposes a more stringent periodic fair-value-based impairment test.
+SFAS 142 eliminates periodic amortization and imposes a fair-value-based impairment test.
 We examine the impact of this standard on the accounting for and valuation of goodwill.
-Our results indicate that the new standard results in relatively inflated goodwill balances and untimely impairments.
-We also find that investors do not appear to fully anticipate the untimely nature of post SFAS 142 goodwill impairments.
-Overall, our results suggest that managers exploit the discretion afforded by SFAS 142 to delay goodwill impairments, causing earnings and stock prices to be temporarily inflated.
+Our results indicate that the new standard has resulted in relatively inflated goodwill balances and untimely impairments.
+We also find that investors do not appear to fully anticipate the untimely nature of post-SFAS 142 goodwill impairments.
+Overall, our results suggest that, in practice, some managers have exploited the discretion afforded by SFAS 142 to delay goodwill impairments, causing earnings and stock prices to be temporarily inflated.

 Keywords: goodwill impairment, SFAS 142, accounting discretion, fair value accounting, resource misallocation